ilirosmanaj/detect_kermit/README.md

 python kermit_model_evaluation.py -t video -f MuppetsEpisode3.avi
 ```

-This will get all the frames in 1 second interval from the video, store them under `tmp` folder
+This will get all the frames in 1 second interval from the video, store them under `tmp` (for now
-as jpegs with a text on top of the image that shows the prediction result for each frame.
+named as episode3_results) folder as jpegs with a banner on top of the image that shows the prediction result
+for each frame.

 ## Example run: